-- Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) approval/determination
+- Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) approval/determination; and

 - Preference given to biobehavioral studies.